 Maintenance and Care

-Maintaining quartz tiles is straightforward and hassle-free.
-Unlike marble, quartz tiles do not require regular sealing.
-They can be cleaned easily with mild soap and water, making them a low-maintenance option for busy households.
-Their non-porous surface also helps in resisting bacteria and mold growth, contributing to a cleaner and healthier environment.
+Maintaining quartz tiles is generally straightforward and hassle-free.
+Unlike marble, they do not require regular sealing and can be cleaned easily with mild soap and water, making them a low-maintenance option for busy households.
+Their non-porous surface also helps resist bacteria and mold growth, contributing to a cleaner and healthier environment.
+However, quartz tiles can be sensitive to prolonged exposure to direct sunlight, which may cause discoloration over time.
+In high-temperature or high-moisture areas, selecting the appropriate product and ensuring proper installation will help preserve the tile’s appearance and long-term performance.

 Design Versatility